Amala Paul: 2011–2019: Experimentation and success

 In 2013, Amala achieved her first commercial success in Telugu cinema.
 Her first release in 2013, V. V. Vinayak's directorial Naayak, opposite Ram Charan, went on to be one of the biggest critical as well as commercial successes of the year.
 Her next film was Puri Jagannadh's romantic comedy Iddarammayilatho opposite Allu Arjun.
 Sangeetha Devi Dundroo of The Hindu commented: "Amala Paul manages to pull off a character that traverses a thin line between being naïve and downright silly.
 We wish we saw more of her."
 Another reviewer, Sasidhar AS from The Times of India commented: "Amala Paul's characterisation is a delight, and she plays Komali so effectively that you'll be left wondering who else could have done the role better than her.
 She was a perfect choice to play a traditional Telugu girl."
 She was later seen in A. L. Vijay's action entertainer Thalaivaa, opposite Vijay, as a police officer.
 Her last release of the year was the Malayalam film Oru Indian Pranayakadha.

-In 2014, her first release was Samuthirakani's Nimirndhu Nil, opposite Jayam Ravi, which was simultaneously shot in Telugu as Janda Pai Kapiraju, in which Nani reprised the role of Jayam Ravi.
+In 2014, her first release was Samuthirakani's Nimirndhu Nil, which was simultaneously shot in Telugu as Janda Pai Kapiraju, in which Nani reprised the role of Jayam Ravi.
 Her second release saw her collaborating with Dhanush in the blockbuster film, VIP.
-Amala's performance was well received and also saw her reprising her role in its sequel, VIP 2 in 2017 that was a commercial success as well.